epicenteredresearch/PACEanalysis/README.md

 # PACEanalysis

 ## UPDATES IN VERSION 0.1.8
+- Adding RGChannelSetToSigDFs for converting between minfi to sesame for estimation of detection p-values

+## UPDATES IN VERSION 0.1.8
 - Updates to ensure compatible with updates to dependencies
 - Updating code for sesame detection p-values due to changes in sesame package
 - Adding option to run site-specific analysis in parallel to speed up computation time, see dataAnalysis function for more details